Muttahida Qaumi Movement – Pakistan: Merger with PSP

 On 8 November 2017, MQM Pakistan and Pak Sarzameen Party announced an "establishment-sponsored" merger.
-However it took a long time before PSP merger was announced by Mustafa Kamal during a MQM convention with Farooq Sattar and Khalid Maqbool on 12 January 2023 before the 2023 local government elections in Sindh.
+However it took a long time before PSP merger was announced by Syed Mustafa Kamal during a MQM convention with Farooq Sattar and Khalid Maqbool Siddiqui on 12 January 2023 before the 2023 local government elections in Sindh.

 Party desertion

 Many MQM lawmakers left the Sattar faction in the past, including deputy mayor Arshad Vohra.

 PIB vs Bahadurabad faction

 MQM-Pakistan was further divided into the Farooq Sattar (PIB) and Bahadurabad factions.